 Wool is a natural 'smart' fibre and can help to create a balanced atmosphere in any home.
 It also has the ability to absorb humidity in the air and will then release it back when the atmosphere becomes dry.

 The minute scales of the wool's fibres will hold fine dust until it is vacuumed, which will minimise any floating particulate in the atmosphere.
-The use of a good quality vacuum cleaner, of appropriate type for your particular carpet construction will again ensure that a carpet will look and perform as it should.
+The use of a good quality vacuum cleaner, of an appropriate type for your particular carpet construction, will again ensure that a carpet will look and perform as it should.